 We aim to:

-The SAW meets on the fourth Wednesday of each month at Bicton Village Hall between Shrewsbury and Montford Bridge (see location map).
-Meetings start at 7:00 for 7:30pm and normally we have a demonstration from a nationally known professional wood turner.
+The SAW meets once a month at Bicton Village Hall between Shrewsbury and Montford Bridge (see location map).
+Dates and times of the meetings are listed on the ‘Calendar’ page and normally we have a demonstration from a nationally known professional wood turner.
 Occasionally we may have a demo or talk about a related woodcraft (ie. carving, colouring, finishing, etc.).
 The club has excellent audio visual equipment which ensures that everyone has a good view of what is happening on the lathe, regardless of where they are seated, on two flat screen TVs.
 Tea, coffee and a bar are available at ‘half time’.

 At each meeting we have a turning ‘Challenge’ ( details on the ‘Calendar’ page) and judging is done by members.
 The Challenge is an ideal opportunity to see a range of interpretations and ideas plus (for the entrants) maybe to try out new techniques and areas of turning.